rcmx/ansible_local/roles/basic/README.md

 ## See Also

-- `dev.yml` - Development tools role (depends on this core role)
+- `dev.yml` - Development tools role (depends on this basic role)
-- `bootstrap.yml` - Bootstrap playbook to create ansible user
+- `setup/bootstrap.yml` - Bootstrap playbook to create ansible user (imported automatically)
 - `CLAUDE.md` - Project architecture and common commands